DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will be asked to change the default password when you first log in.

 >[!NOTE]
-> If you are unable to reach the ZVM in the web browser, you will need to configure your network settings.
-Whether you can connect or not, you will want to double check your network settings before performing the migration by using number 1 in the below menu.
+> If you were not asked during deployment to configure network settings, you will need to follow the steps below.
+However, whether you can connect or not, you will want to double check your network settings before performing the migration by using number 1 in the below menu.

 The VM comes with a preconfigured Linux user: